-In determining equity awards for named executive officers, the Compensation Committee and the Board of Directors consider the Survey Data provided by Radford outlining equity compensation practices in the technology and life sciences industries, including the size of the awards as a percent of the Company as well as on a grant date value basis.
+2021 Annual Equity Awards.
+In determining the annual equity awards for 2021 to the named executive officers, the Compensation Committee and the Board of Directors considered the Peer Group data provided by Aon outlining equity compensation practices in the technology and life sciences industries, including the size of the awards as a percent of the Company as well as on a grant date value basis.
 This information as well as overall company dilution are considered when determining any grants to our named executive officers.
-The Compensation Committee also considers the realized or unrealized value of prior equity awards.
+The Compensation Committee also considers the realized or unrealized value of prior equity awards (if any, e.g., other than for newly hired executives).
 There is no set formula for weighting these factors given the critical nature of each role to the Company, and how this might vary from roles at similarly situated companies.

-Equity awards to our named executive officers are considered by the Compensation Committee additionally in the context of the total compensation mix that may be issued between salary, cash incentives and long-term compensation.
+Equity awards to our named executive officers are considered by the Compensation Committee additionally in the context of the total compensation mix that may be allocated among salary, cash incentives and long-term compensation.
 The Compensation Committee also considers the criticality of these roles to the Company as well as the retention objectives for maintaining leadership stability for leading the business forward.
-Generally, compensation to the named executive officers is designed to deliver pay in the range around the 50th percentile.
+The 25th percentile, 50th percentile and 75th percentile pay range was provided to the Compensation Committee which in turn used this data as a guide in determining equity awards for our named executive officers, however, discretion was still observed by the Compensation Committee.